cluetec/lifeboat/samples/HashiCorp-Vault/README.md

 ```

 As we can't simply use the dev mode of Vault, we need to initialize and unseal it first.
 For this purpose the
-`docker-compose.yaml` contains next to the vault container an additional one which is called `vault-init`.
-This
+`docker-compose.yaml` contains an additional container which is called `vault-init`.
+This container contains the bash
-container contains the bash script `./init-and-fill-vault.sh` which will do all the necessary steps.
+script `./init-and-fill-vault.sh` which will do all the necessary steps.

 On default, we are storing 1000 secrets with a length of 2000 random chars into vault.
 As this takes some seconds, you
 can verify with this command, if the container has successfully executed the script or not.
 As a hint, it could take